 While inventory systems come in various forms with different functions, it is generally accepted that there are two major systems for managing inventory: periodic and perpetual.
 The main difference between the periodic inventory system and the perpetual inventory system is how often inventory data gets updated—the former periodically updates inventory, while the latter updates inventory data in real-time.
 This makes the former ideal for inventory management methods like First In, First Out (FIFO).

 With a globalized economy and the ever-increasing growth of international trade, maximizing and monitoring product inventory is a make-or-break situation for retailers.
 Any inconsistency or deficiency can cause unnecessary delays, negatively affecting day-to-day processes and customer satisfaction.

-Gain unprecedented visibility of business operations using the iAuditor Inventory Management System.
-With a holistic approach to inventory management, retailers can streamline inventory-related tasks and more—from creating inventory lists to validating raw materials, work-in-process, and finished goods; from inspecting product inventory and their storage conditions to verifying the performance of retail suppliers.
+Gain unprecedented visibility of business operations using the SafetyCulture Inventory Management Software.
+With a holistic approach to inventory management, retailers can streamline inventory-related tasks and more—from creating inventory lists to validating raw materials, works in progress, and finished goods; from inspecting product inventory and their storage conditions to verifying the performance of retail suppliers.

 Taking advantage of the SafetyCulture digital and mobile-first platform can help raise your inventory management game.
 Catering to various company goals, team sizes, and tech budgets, listed below are top 3 advantages of implementing inventory management with SafetyCulture:

 Managing inventory on a regular basis is already a challenge in itself, so adding systemic complications is the last thing that frontline teams will ever need.

 Our inventory management system is easy-to-use enough that employers can seamlessly deploy it across sites and employees will want to use it every day.
 SafetyCulture offers adequate functionality that workers need to make it easier for them to do their jobs efficiently.